MetaMask/SIPs/SIPS/sip-26.md

 ##### Example Registry

-The following is an example of a registry that includes methods registered by both the Account Router and Protocol Snaps for different chains.
+The following is an example of a registry that includes methods registered by both the Account Router and Protocol Snaps for different chains and namespaces.

 ```typescript
 const rpcMethodRegistry: RpcMethodRegistry = {